-- Calculator use...how much use and what skills should students know? - Algebraic Thinking & Reasoning...how do we increase critical thinking in math? - Math Homework...is it worth it and is it an effective tool? - Video Games & Math Fluency...what should be present for effective instruction? - Inquiry-Based vs. Traditional Approach...is it important to know the 'why" of math? - Problem-Solving Strategies...should creativity be valued in math instruction?
+- Calculator use...how much use and what skills should students know? - Memorization of Math Facts...should it be a requirement in the age of technology? - Inquiry-Based Approach to Math Instruction...is this new approach superior to the traditional approach? - Problem-Solving & Algebraic Thinking...should creativity be valued in math instruction?